There’s never a bad time to get a refresh on driving tips.

-Driving is a huge part of life for all of us, whether for summer vacations, commuting to work, getting out to see friends and family, and many other reasons.
+Driving is a huge part of life for all of us — whether it involves taking summer vacations, commuting to work, getting out to see friends and family, or visiting other destinations.
 While we take for granted the ability to hop in the car and go, it’s important to remember that driving can be dangerous and should be taken seriously by every driver.
 To put it into stark perspective, there were an estimated 38,680 fatalities — that’s more than 100 per day — in vehicle crashes on American roads in 2020, according to data from the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA).

-Of course, Members with an active OnStar plan*1a know that they have access to OnStar Emergency-Certified Advisors*64 in case of the unexpected.
-Just push the red Emergency button inside your vehicle or within the OnStar Guardian® app*82 to speak with an Advisor, who can notify First Responders.
+Of course, Members with an active OnStar Safety & Security Plan* know that they have access to OnStar Emergency Advisors* in case the unexpected happens.
+Just push the red Emergency button* inside your vehicle or within the OnStar Guardian® app* to speak with an Advisor, who can notify First Responders.

 Being preoccupied with eating, music playlists or talking on the phone is a dangerous way to drive.
 In 2019, the NHTSA reported that 9 percent of fatal crashes and 15 percent of all police-reported crashes involved driver distraction, injuring an estimated 424,000 people and killing 3,142 people.
 If you can’t give the road ahead your undivided attention, safely pull over or ride as the passenger.
 Stashing your phone in the glove box is a good way to keep your hands on the wheel and eyes on the road at all times.